syncfusion-content/xamarin-docs/Xamarin/CheckBox/Visual-Customization.md

 {% endhighlight %}
 {% endtabs %}

 N>`ControlSize` is not applicable for Android Platform.
-The default value of the ControlSize is 0.